 During the Project, Kennady Lake will be changed.
 Dykes will be built to prevent water from flowing either into or out of the lake.
-A number of dykes will be built within the lake.
-This will allow some parts of the lake to be dewatered so that the kimberlite ore bodies can be mined, and allow other parts of the lake to be used as the project's Water Management Pond.
+A number of dykes will be built within the lake to manage the water during operations and to confine mine water in the Water Management Pond.
 Some of the dykes will be built in the early construction stages, and others will be built as the project progresses.

 About two years before mining begins, water from Kennady Lake will be pumped into Lake N11 and through the natural outlet of Kennady Lake.
 This will lower the water level in the lake, which will allow some dykes to be built to divide the lake into two areas.
-The northern part of Kennady Lake will be used as the project's Water Management Pond, and the southern half will be dewatered completely so that the kimberlite ore lying underneath the lake's bed can be mined.
+The northern part of Kennady Lake will ultimately be used as the project's Water Management Pond, and the southern half will be dewatered completely so that the kimberlite ore lying underneath the lake's bed can be mined.
 When water levels drop to the point that lake bottom sediment is stirred up and becomes suspended in the water, the pumped water will be stored in the Water Management Pond until the sediment settles out and the water is clean enough to release.